shehza-d/learning-backend/MongoDB-NoSQL/MongoDB-Aggregation.md

 A way to filter, sort, group, reshape, and analyze data.

+Aggregation operations process data records and return computed results.
+When working with data in MongoDB, you may have to quickly run complex operations that involve multiple stages to gather metrics for your project.
+Generating reports and displaying useful metadata are just two major use cases where MongoDB aggregation operations can be incredibly useful, powerful, and flexible.

 ## Definitions

 - **Aggregation**: Collection and summary of data.

 - **Stage**: One of the built-in methods that can be completed on the data, but does not permanently alter it.

 - **Aggregation pipeline**: A series of stages completed on the data in order.
+(An aggregation pipeline consists of one or more stages that process documents.
+Each stage performs an operation on the input documents.
+For example, a stage can filter documents, group documents, or calculate values.)

 **Order of stages matter!**